andornaut/react-keybinding-mixin/README.md

 react-keybinding-mixin
 ====================================

-A ReactJS mixin that enables components to bind callbacks keyboard events.
+A ReactJS mixin that enables components to bind callbacks to keyboard events.

 ## Install